Solar-network/docs/docs/core/transactions/nonce.md

 ## How To Get Nonce Value For An Address?

-A sequential nonce depends on the amount of transactions a specific wallet has sent.
-You can find the current nonce for a wallet by utilising the Public API, more specifically the [wallet endpoint](/api/public-rest-api/endpoints/wallets#retrieve-a-wallet).
-The wallet endpoint returns the wallet details, including the current wallet's nonce field, like below:
+A sequential nonce depends on the amount of transaction a specific wallet has sent.
+You can find the current nonce for a wallet by utilizing the Public API, more specifically the <a href="https://sxp.mainnet.sh/#/Wallets/get_wallets__identifier_" target="_blank" rel="noopener noreferrer">wallet endpoint</a>.
+The wallet endpoint returns the wallet details, including the current wallets nonce field, like below:

 ```javascript
 {